pendulating/bayflood/README.md

 ### Analysis Outputs

-- **Comprehensive DataFrames**: Combined analysis with all covariates
+- **DataFrames**: Combined analysis with all covariates, as well as output DataFrame of per-column descriptive statistics.
 - **Statistical summaries**: Correlation analyses, bias assessments
-- **Visualizations**: Maps, plots, and interactive figures
+- **Visualizations**: Maps & plots

 ## Citation

-If you use this work, please cite:
+If you use or build off of this work, please cite:

 - Bayesian Modeling of Zero-Shot Classifications for Urban Flood Detection. arXiv:2503.14754v2, 26 Mar 2025. [arXiv](https://arxiv.org/abs/2503.14754v2)